- The Learning Environment

 About Our Faculty

 The faculty of the Linguistics department includes internationally known and respected scholars, with diverse backgrounds and interests.
-The American Sign Language courses are taught by a full-time faculty director and three adjunct faculty members.
-All instructors are Deaf, and the class is taught with a philosophy of full immersion, exclusively in American Sign Language.
+The ASL courses are taught by a full-time faculty member and supported by additional instructors.
+All instructors are Deaf, and the class is taught with a philosophy of full immersion, exclusively in ASL.

 Faculty List Directory

-Please visit the American Sign Language department website for additional information about our faculty.
+Please visit the Department of Linguistics website for more information about our faculty.